-Gunmen launch attack on Intercontinental Hotel in Kabul
+Gunmen launch siege at Intercontinental Hotel in Kabul

 The attackers had been in the kitchen, then moved to the fourth floor, an Afghan special forces commander told CNN.

 Ambulance crews "are on the site, waiting for a green light to get in," Dr. Wahid Majrooh, the country's minister of public health, said earlier.
+TOLO reported some were able to take people from the hotel grounds.

 The US State Department had warned this week of a possible attack in Kabul.